Amazon Go

 Amazon Go is a chain of convenience stores in the United States and the United Kingdom, operated by the online retailer Amazon.
-The stores are cashierless, thus partially automated, with customers able to purchase products without being checked out by a cashier or using a self-checkout station.
-As of 2020, there are 29 open and announced store locations in Seattle, Chicago, San Francisco, London and New York City.
+The stores are cashierless, thus partially automated (having an added option in some locations to manually checkout if desired), with customers having the ability to purchase products without being checked out by a cashier or using a self-checkout station.
+As of 2023, there are 43 open and announced store locations in Seattle, Chicago, Los Angeles, London and New York City.